agentbillo/stupidblog/README.md

  4. enable apache server side includes to parse .shtml files
  5. run this script

+This project contains an unaltered copy of Markdown.pl so it can run "out of the box."
+If you have any special Markdown implementations you use, just replace it or alter the script to use a different one.

 Directories needed

     blogdir: this is where the .txt (Markdown) files should live